Thomson42/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-rewrite, and document other links

-#### The Website for review: [Thomson42's live website](http://thomson42.github.io/frontend-nanodegree-mobile-portfolio/)
+## The Website for review: [Thomson42's live website](http://thomson42.github.io/frontend-nanodegree-mobile-portfolio/)

 Hello project reviewers, this is the gethub portfolio for website optimization.
 Here you will find all the information nessary to get started in reviewing the website optimizations I made.
 To get started, check out the repository and inspect the code, after reading below.